sinkstyt/language-suggestOR/README.md

 5. _more optional software:_ a terminal, shell, or bash system with which one might command git to do his/her/their bidding

 **To Put This Project Right Onto Your Machine**
-1. Navigate to the GitHub repository that holds the component files: <a href="https://github.com/sinkstyt/language-suggestOR"></a>
+1. Navigate to the GitHub repository that holds the component files: [Tyler's language-suggestOR repository](https://github.com/sinkstyt/language-suggestOR)
 2. *briefly* peruse this README.md just to see what you might be getting into
 3. Click "CLONE" - a button near the top right of the GitHub repository's page.
 4. Launch and use your terminal, z-shell, or bash to first navigate to where this project will live on your device (eg. Users/{YOUR_USER_ID}/desktop, in case you want it in your face every time your operating system plops you on your desktop)